robertmartin8/ReasonableDeviations/_posts/2017-12-28-learning-ml.md

 layout: post
 title: Learning Machine Learning
 category: machine-learning
+excerpt: "In this post, I present my opinion to a question I frequently get asked: how do I get started with machine learning?"
 ---

 Two years ago I was an absolute novice at machine learning: I had read around the subject a little bit, could probably rattle off a few of the buzzwords, and had some appreciation of the general idea, but there was no way I could have developed a predictive model beyond linear regression.<!--more--> I was somewhere near the peak of Mount Stupid (from a great chart by [SMBC](https://www.smbc-comics.com/?id=2475)):